devcordde/adventofcode-20/Day-02/kotlin/NyCodeGHG/README.md

-# Kotlin Solution
+# Kotlin Solution for Day 2

-I recommend to use [kscript](https://github.com/holgerbrandl/kscript) by [@holgerbrandl](https://github.com/holgerbrandl) to execute the script file.
+Create a new file **input.txt** in this directory with your input.